dalibo/emaj/docs/en/extractionFunctions.rst

    SELECT emaj.emaj_snap_group('<group.name>', '<storage.directory>', '<COPY.options>');

 The directory/folder name must be supplied as an absolute pathname and must have been previously created.
-This directory/folder must have the appropriate permission so that the PostgreSQL cluster can write in it.
+This directory/folder must have the appropriate permission so that the PostgreSQL instance can write in it.

 The third parameter defines the output files format.
 It is a character string that matches the precise syntax available for the *COPY TO* SQL statement.